 3 – Tulamben & Amed: 4 days

-Make sure to let 12 to 24 hours before hitting the road again after your last dive in Pemuteran.
+For this part of your Bali road trip itinerary, make sure to let 12 to 24 hours before hitting the road again after your last dive in Pemuteran.
 The safest option to go to Tulamben is to follow the coast.
 The advantage is that east of Lovina you will discover a wilder side of Bali rarely seen by other travellers.
+Amed and Tulamben being fairly accessible from Ubud or Sanur, it’s possible to go diving there on a shorter 5-day Bali itinerary or 7-day Bali itinerary.

 Where to stay in Tulamben?

-Matahari Resort, right on the beach, is my favourite with their beautiful spa where you hear the sound of the waves during your Balinese massage.
+The Matahari Dive Resort, right on the beach, is my favourite with their beautiful spa where you hear the sound of the waves during your Balinese massage.
+Alternatively, you can stay in Amed in one of the many lovely and affordable beachfront bungalows.

 4 – Nusa Lembongan & Nusa Penida: 3 days

-Nusa Lembongan will the cherry on top of your 2 weeks in Bali as this is where you can dive with the shy mola-molas and the gracious manta rays from August to October.
-It takes 2 hours and a half to drive from Amed to Sanur, you can board there a fast boat taking you in 25 minutes to Nusa Lembongan.
+Nusa Lembongan will be the cherry on top of your Bali road trip itinerary as this is where you may be able to meet the shy mola-molas (oceanic sunfish) and the gracious manta rays from July to September.
+It takes 2 hours and a half to drive from Amed to Sanur, you can board a fast boat taking you in 25 minutes to Nusa Lembongan.
 Golden sandy beach, Sunset with a view of Bali’s volcanoes, Mangroves and Cliffs: Lembongan and its little sister linked by a suspended bridge, Ceningan, are amazing places to explore.

 Where to stay in Nusa Lembongan?

 I went to Pondok Baruna as it was a friend’s favourite.
 I directly understood why.
 Large rooms with an extremely comfortable bed in a small one-floor building with only 6 rooms next to a swimming pool.
-1 min on the right I had my dive centre, 2 min on the left I could go to the long beach of Jungut Batu.
+1-minute walking on the right I had my dive centre, 2 minutes walking on the left I could go to the long sandy beach of Jungut Batu and its breath-taking view of Mount Agung at sunset.

 5 – Uluwatu: 1 day

 As you know, on your last 24 h, you cannot dive.
 Boring?
-No, just take the opportunity to go on one last adventure to end your 2 weeks in Bali!
+No, just take the opportunity to go on one last adventure to end your Bali road trip itinerary before flying out!
 Take the boat back to Sanur, and just south of the Ngurah Rai Airport, there is a beautiful site you should not miss if this is your first time in Bali.
 Rather than going to Tanah Lot, which is overcrowded, I always like to recommend Uluwatu instead.

 The south tip of Bali is famous among surfers, less within scuba divers.
 The temple of Uluwatu is right at the top of a high cliff.
 The view is breath-taking, you feel like floating in the ocean.
 Be careful about the monkeys!
 They can jump on you to steal your sunglasses or your flip-flops.
 Carefully hide any loose items.
 The male can be aggressive but I saw a couple of adorable mama monkeys with their babies.
 After your visit that should be less than an hour, you can be back to the airport in only 40 minutes.